Support Sets in Exponential Families and Oriented Matroid Theory

-The last statement follows immediately from the second statement. \end{proof} Now we are ready for the proof of Theorem \ref{sec:implicitization-theorem}. \begin{proof} [Proof of Theorem \ref{sec:implicitization-theorem}] The first thing to note is that it is enough to prove the theorem when $q(x) = 1$ for all $x$.
+The second statement now follows immediately: If $p$ satisfies~\eqref{impli} for some $u\in\ker A$, then the left hand side of~\eqref{impli} vanishes if and only if the right hand side vanishes, and by the first statement this implies that $\supp(p)$ is facial. \end{proof} Now we are ready for the proof of Theorem \ref{thm:implicitization-theorem}. \begin{proof} [Proof of Theorem \ref{thm:implicitization-theorem}] The first thing to note is that it is enough to prove the theorem when $q(x) = 1$ for all $x$.
 To see this note that $p\in\clEA$ if and only if $\lambda q p \in\clEqA$, where $\lambda>0$ is a normalizing constant, which does not appear in equations \eqref{impli} since they are homogeneous.